Sicos1977/ChromiumHtmlToPdf/README.md

 ## License Information

-ChromeHtmlToPdf is Copyright (C)2017-2023 Kees van Spelde and is licensed under the MIT license:
+ChromiumHtmlToPdf is Copyright (C)2017-2023 Kees van Spelde and is licensed under the MIT license:

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal